audioxide/data/data/posts/20160101-articles-welcome.md

   - nine inch nails
   - muse
 featuredimage: 2015/12/Logo-1.jpg
-title: A Letter from André
+title: A letter from André
 author: andre
 blurb: This began as something very simple.
 After three friends review an album a week for the best part of a year, Audioxide is launched.